 Independent Director Dr. Ferguson is one of the founders of COTI.
 She is a graduate of the University of Western Ontario (UWO) Medical School and trained in Respirology at UWO.
-She completed her Clinical Research Fellowship at the University of British Columbia in 1994 and has been a Faculty Member at UWO since that time.
-She has been an Associate Professor of Medicine at the Schulich School of Medicine at UWO since 2000.
-She is active in clinical practice, clinical research and teaching.
-In addition to clinical respirology, her other clinical interests are in Sleep Disordered Breathing and Smoking Cessation.
-Her main clinical research efforts are focused on improving the diagnosis and treatment of sleep apnea.
+She completed her Clinical Research Fellowship at the University of British Columbia in 1994 and joined UWO's Medical Faculty at that time.
+She was an Associate Professor of Medicine at the Schulich School of Medicine (UWO) from 2000 to June 2012.
+She was active in clinical practice, clinical research, and teaching.
+Her main clinical research efforts were in the field of sleep-disordered breathing.
+Dr. Ferguson has recently retired from UWO.
 Her extensive background in scientific research and her years of clinical experience are an important resource for COTI and the Board.

-None.
+None

-Board/Committee Membersh nip Attendance
+Board/Committee Members hip Attendance

-Board 6 of 7 86%
+Board 7 of 7 100%

+Compensation 1 of 1 100%

-Combined Total 6 of 7 86%
+Combined Total 8 of 8 100%

-Equity Ownership (1)
+Equit y Ownership (1)

-Common Shares St ock Options Warrants
+Common Shares Sto ock Options Warrants

-4,053,972 424,341 108,000
+4,116,472 434,097 170,500

-Bruno Maruzzo MBA
+Bruno Maruzzo MASc, MBA

-Toronto, Ontario
+Toronto, Ontario, Canada